Regulators start Greek bank tests, aim for speedy capital boost

 "The million dollar question is what the check up will show, how big the capital shortfall is," another source close to the issue told Reuters, declining to be named.

-According to figures from Greece's international creditors, the four banks could need 10 billion to 25 billion euros (£7 billion to £17.7 billion) to restore their capital base.
+According to figures from Greece's international creditors, the four banks could need 10 billion to 25 billion euros to restore their capital base.

 Worries that such a massive boost will severely dilute the stakes of existing shareholders pummelled the banks' stock prices when the Athens market reopened on Monday after a five week closure.
 Over three days, they lost 63 percent of their market value before a rebound began.